-Highlight: Central and Classical High Schools

-In order to benchmark thermal energy use and emissions, the Central and Classical High School buildings are grouped together due to the fact that the two facilities share a common, centrally-located heating plant.
+Central and Classical High School's Energy Star score continued to improved slightly in 2019, maintaining the schools certification eligibility.
+In order to benchmark thermal energy use and emissions, both school buildings are grouped together due to the fact that the two facilities share a common, centrally-located heating plant.
 Boilers heating the buildings were retrofitted from #2 heating oil to natural gas in 2011.
 Additional energy efficiency measures completed include LED retrofits, hot water VFDs, weather-stripping replacement and BMS upgrades.
+Energy conservation efforts by students and staff have also played a major part in saving energy and reducing emissions at the site.